Continuous positive airway pressure: Moderate to severe obstructive sleep apnea

 CPAP is the most effective treatment for moderate to severe obstructive sleep apnea, in which the mild pressure from the CPAP prevents the airway from collapsing or becoming blocked.
-CPAP has been shown to be 100% effective at eliminating obstructive sleep apneas in the majority of people who use the therapy according to the recommendations of their physician.
+CPAP has been shown to be highly effective at eliminating obstructive sleep apneas in the majority of people who use the therapy according to the recommendations of their physician.
 There is weak evidence that CPAP therapy may reduce erectile dysfunction symptoms in people with obstructive sleep apnea.

 Use of CPAP for people with sleep apnea reduces the overall risk of death from cardiovascular causes.

 Upper airway resistance syndrome

-Upper airway resistance syndrome (UARS) is another form of sleep-disordered breathing with symptoms that are similar to obstructive sleep apnea, but not severe enough to be considered OSA.
+Upper airway resistance syndrome (UARS) is another form of sleep-disordered breathing with symptoms that are similar to obstructive sleep apnea, but is instead marked by increased airway resistance and frequent sleep disruptions without the complete airway collapse or significant oxygen desaturation characteristic of OSA.
 CPAP can be used to treat UARS as the condition progresses, in order to prevent it from developing into obstructive sleep apnea.